betseyw15/events.en/help/adobe-content-management-forum/2022/personalization.md

 ---
-title: Delivering content personalization that drives business value
+title: Deliver content personalization that drives business value
 description: learn how to leverage personalization workflows with Adobe Experience Manager to generate higher ROI on the experiences you deliver.
 solution: Experience Manager,Experience Manager as a Cloud Service
 feature: Workflow